Everything we know about Britney Spears and Sam Asghari divorce

 Britney Spears and Sam Asghari have separated after just 14 months of marriage.

-Since it was announced on Wednesday (16 August) that the former couple was heading towards divorce, many rumors have circulated surrounding Spears’ alleged infidelity and Asghari’s alleged attempts to renegotiate their prenuptial agreement.
+The fitness instructor, 29, filed for divorce from the pop star, 41, on Wednesday (16 August), the same day it was announced that the former couple was separating.
+Since then, many rumors have circulated surrounding Spears’ alleged infidelity and Asghari’s alleged attempts to renegotiate their prenuptial agreement.

 Throughout the pop star’s bitter conservatorship battle, which was terminated in November 2021, it seemed that Asghari was Spears’ support system as she fought to have her father, Jamie Spears, relinquish control of her multimillion-dollar fortune.
 The two met back in 2016, when Asghari starred in the music video for Spears’ song “Slumber Party” and they began dating five months later.
 After nearly five years together, Asghari popped the question in September 2021 and they were married in a star-studded backyard ceremony in June 2022.